hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 2
+## Me:

-## I am Jeremy Ellis, Twitter <a href="https://twitter.com/rocksetta">@rocksetta</a>
+I am Jeremy Ellis, Twitter <a href="https://twitter.com/rocksetta">@rocksetta</a>
-Canadian >30 Year High School Technology Teacher, Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning
+Canadian High School Technology Teacher, with Greater than 30 years teaching Coding.
+Presently teaching Animation, Coding, 3D Printing and Robotics with Machine Learning

 <!--   Keep for reference
 Show how to do images and links.
 Note: To get the url just paste an image right here